ryanwatkins/pivotmenu/README.md

 You can side between panels by either tapping the headers or dragging the panels.

 NOTES:

-- if there are less than three panels, they do not slide correctly
+- if there are only two panels, sliding back rather than forward drags the items in the wrong direction.

 Tested platforms include: Chrome 24+, Safari 6.0.2+, Windows Phone 8.0